ruubbies-vlog/ruubbies-vlog.github.io/_posts/2021-12-29-whatsapp-tips-tricks-that-will-blow-your-mind.md

 ---
 layout: post
-title: WhatsApp Tips & Tricks That Will Blow your Mind
+title: WhatsApp Tips & Tricks That Will Blow Your Mind
 image: /assets/images/whatsapp-tips-tricks-that-will-blown-your-mind.jpg
 featured: No
 author: Ruby